BrianSigafoos/briansigafoos.github.io/_posts/2014-01-27-paleo-margarita.md

 comments: true
 date: 2014-01-27 19:50:00
 layout: post
-slug: lists
+slug: paleo-norcal-margarita-recipe
-title: NorCal Frozen Berry Margaritas
+title: NorCal frozen berry margarita recipe
 summary: Recipe for a variation of Robb Wolf's paleo NorCal Margarita with frozen berries instead of ice cubes
 image: 'berry-norcal-margarita.jpg'
+hide_image: true
 ---

 After reading Robb Wolf's great paleo primer ["The Paleo Solution"](http://robbwolf.com/shop/products/the-paleo-solution-the-original-human-diet/) I wanted to recreate his paleo cocktail of choice the NorCal Margarita but didn't have any ice.
 My roommate had frozen berries in the fridge, so I used them and the NorCal Frozen Berry Margarita was born!